JackBJ23/Topo-GEN/README.md

 - **`deg`**: Default = `1`.
 Homology degree (`0` or `1`, where `1` is the more general option).
 - **`dgm_true`**: Default = `None`.
 Persistence diagram of the ground truth data.
 If `None`, it is calculated inside the function.
 - **`device`**: Default = `"cpu"`.
 Specify `"cuda"` or `"cpu"` for the device on which to perform the calculations.

-#### Parameters for Topological Functions
-The following parameters are set to reference values by default but can be modified depending on the dataset, model, or other considerations:
+The following parameters, which control the topological functions, are set to reference values by default but can be modified depending on the dataset, model, or other considerations:

 - **`pers0_delta`**: Default = `0.001`
 - **`pers1_delta`**: Default = `0.001`
 - **`dsigma0_scale`**: Default = `0.05`